Survive Said the Prophet: Biography

 In 2020, they released their fifth album Inside Your Head.
 Survive Said The Prophet toured across 20 cities in Japan during their Inside Your Head Tour from February to May 2020.
 In October, to commemorate the 10th anniversary of their formation, the members looked back on their 10 years, selecting 10 songs that they felt symbolised themselves as a band, and five songs selected based on fan votes.
 A total of 20 songs, including their top five popular songs, were compiled as the best-of album To Redefine / To Be Defined and released on January 20, 2021.
 The singer, Yosh, sang the song from Final Fantasy VII Remake, Hollow, the official theme of said game.
-On February 2020, Survive Said The Prophet performed at BLARE FEST.
+In February 2020, Survive Said The Prophet performed at BLARE FEST.
 2020, a festival organized by coldrain.
-Yosh joined Pay Money To My Pain’s stage with NOISEMAKER’s AG for a tribute performance of the song “Pictures” in honor of the band’s vocalist K.
+Yosh joined Pay Money To My Pain’s stage with NOISEMAKER’s AG for a tribute performance of the song “Pictures” in honor of the band's vocalist K.

 In 2021, bassist/vocalist Yudai departed from the band, and Dr. Show appeared as El Tempo at the closing ceremony of the 2020 Tokyo Paralympics.

 On October 12, 2022, the band released their album Hateful Failures.
 The album was released two years after their previous full-length original work and was created under the central concept of “hateful failures,” exploring themes of resentment and mistakes.
 To promote the album, the band embarked on the Hateful Failures Tour, which began on October 21, 2022, at EIGHT HALL in Kanazawa and included performances across 11 cities throughout Japan.
 The tour concluded with a final show at EX THEATER ROPPONGI.

 In January 2023, Survive Said The Prophet revived their self-produced event "MAGIC HOUR" for the first time in five years, holding it across five cities in Japan.
 The event featured guest performances by Stand Atlantic and Knosis.
 On February 3, the band opened up for the American rock band Hoobastank on their Japan Tour at Spotify O-East, Tokyo.
 On April 4, 2023, the band released the single "Paradox", which was selected as the opening theme for the second season of the television anime Vinland Saga.
 The track began streaming in advance on the same day.
 The CD single was officially released on May 17, 2023.
 In July, the band appeared as a guest performer at Anime Friends in São Paulo.
 The band also appeared as a guest performer at Anime NYC in New York City in November 2023.